notwindstone/anisun/README.md

 4. Make sure the `DATABASE_TYPE` line in the `.env.local` file is set to `NEON`

-> (Didn't test yet) Database configuration with: 2.
+> Database configuration with: 2.
 Local PostgreSQL

 You can use local PostgreSQL as a database.
 If you are going to use Neon Serverless database, then skip this configuration